National Statistical Institute of Bulgaria

 Luxury properties are out of the scope of HPI.

-HPI are constructed and produceed according to Regulation (EU) 2016/792 on harmonised indices of consumer prices and the house price index and the Commission Regulation (EU) No 93/2013 concerning harmonised indices of consumer prices, as regards establishing owner-occupied housing price indices.
+HPI are constructed and produceed according to Regulation (EU) 2016/792 on harmonised indices of consumer prices and the house price index and the Commission Implementing Regulation (EU) 2020/1148 laying down the methodological and technical specifications in accordance with Regulation (EU) 2016/792 of the European Parliament and of the Council as regards harmonised indices of consumer prices and the house price index.

 National HPI series are published according to the following categories: